-During the year Company suffered net loss of Rs.
-(13.665) Million as compared to previous year net profit of Rs.
-13.508 Million which was un-realized profit due to gain on account of waiver of accrued markup against settlement with Faysal Bank Ltd and gain from fair value adjustment on investment property.
+During the year Company had net profit of Rs.
+71.192 Million as compared to previous year net loss of Rs.
+(13.665) Million.
+The profit is due to gain on revaluation of assets.

 Comparative financial results are given below: